sharonkyhon/sharonkyhon.github.io/index.md

 Hi!
 I’m **Sharon Hon**, a third year undergraduate student reading Physics at the University of Oxford.
 I am currently interning at Westlake University, China, studying fine-grained epidemiology.

-Outside of academics, I enjoy painting, learning the guitar, playing squash and reading.
+Outside of academics, I enjoy painting, learning the guitar and reading.
+I also enjoy playing squash and table tennis.

 ## Connect with Me